 Environmental & Industrial Catastrophes

-Black Elk Explosion in the Gulf of Mexico — 8 of 12 charges dismissed; trial pending.
-Mr. Ball is serving as defense counsel for an offshore contractor charged in the aftermath of the Black Elk explosion with manslaughter, violations of the Outer Continental Shelf Lands Act, and a Clean Water Act violation.
+- Black Elk Explosion in the Gulf of Mexico — 11 felony charges dismissed; misdemeanor settlement.
+Ball served as defense counsel for an offshore contractor charged in the aftermath of the Black Elk explosion with manslaughter, violations of the Outer Continental Shelf Lands Act, and a Clean Water Act violation.
 Successfully avoided the 8 Outer Continental Shelf Lands Act charges after showing that the relevant statutes do not apply to offshore contractors.
 Prior to trial, the manslaughter felonies were dismissed when the parties reached a misdemeanor Clean Water Act settlement.

-Shaw Group / CB&I Merger Insider Trading — Not Guilty.
-Mr. Ball served as trial counsel for a businessman indicted for alleged insider trading following his purchase of stock before formal announcement of the merger.
+- Shaw Group / CB&I Merger Insider Trading — Not Guilty.
+Ball served as trial counsel for a businessman indicted for alleged insider trading following his purchase of stock before formal announcement of the merger.
 Obtained a verdict of not guilty on all charges, and later, complete dismissal in the parallel SEC enforcement action.

 Foreign Corrupt Practices Act / Anti-Corruption

-Successful representation of a senior executive at a classification society in an investigation into alleged violations of the FCPA.
+- Successful representation of an executive of a classification society in an investigation into alleged violations of the FCPA.
 No charges filed.

-Successful representation of a senior executive at an oilfield services company in an investigation by DOJ into alleged bribery of public officials in the United States.
+- Successful representation of an executive at an oilfield services company in an investigation by DOJ into alleged bribery of public officials in the United States.
 No charges filed.

-Successful representation of senior executives at oilfield services companies in separate investigations by DOJ into alleged illegal trading with sanctioned countries.
+- Successful representation of executives at oilfield services companies in separate investigations by DOJ into alleged illegal trading with sanctioned countries.
 No charges filed.

 Environmental & Industrial Catastrophes